 The Importance of Early Dental Visits

-Infants should be seen by a dentist after the first six months of age, and at least by the child's first birthday.
+Infants should usually be seen by a dentist after the first six months of age, and at least by the child's first birthday.

 By this time, the baby's first teeth, or primary teeth, are beginning to erupt and it is a critical time to spot any problems before they become big concerns.

-It is essential that a child's primary teeth are healthy, because their development sets the stage for permanent teeth.
+It is essential that a child's primary teeth are healthy because their development sets the stage for permanent teeth.

 Your Child's Developing Smile

-Every child grows 20 primary teeth, usually by the age of 3.
+Children grow 20 primary teeth, usually by the age of 3.
 These teeth are gradually replaced by the age of 12 with a full set of 28 permanent teeth, and later on, four molars called wisdom teeth.

 Hygiene & Preventive Care

 Visiting the dentist for regular exams and cleanings when your child is young can preserve the baby teeth until they are ready to fall out and be replaced by adult teeth.

 During each appointment, your dentist or hygienist can review oral hygiene techniques with your child to ensure that their smile is getting proper care at home.

 If your child is at risk of decay, develops a cavity, or is experiencing misalignment issues, your dentist may also recommend restorative treatment options such as dental fillings and dental sealants.